Chapter 25 : The Stinging Curse

 "How do you get this stuff off me?" asked Liam, angrily.
 Sadie, though, had already found the counter-charm.
 She was using her wand like a vacuum and sucking the slime off of Liam's shoulders.

 "Thanks," muttered Liam.
 "Oh, yeah, I was supposed to ask you if you were okay.
-I heard you tangled with Morwena and that lot."
+I heard you tangled with Morwena and that group."

-I took care of it, said Gillian.
-She was cleaning the bat boogies off Michael.
+I took care of it, said Gillian, as she cleaned the bat boogies off Michael.

 "I noticed they were quick to act, as if they knew what was coming," said Sadie.